The Kingdom of Syam

 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

 The Siam Identity dated back since the ancient times and was in reference to the color red of the country.
 Derived from the Pali word "Syam", meaning red, the Siam identity had been extended to the people of the Red Country as well.
 In interaction with Chinese courts, records of the Red-earth country (Chi-tu in Chinese) appeared in Chinese records the first time during the formation of Nokor Khmer in early fifth century.
 Their population were mentioned as Syam in the early reference of Khmerization of the Menam Valley to come from the north, notably Xiang-mai (Nokor Khmer: The Siam countries: The Syam Kuti and Lawaratha).
 During the formation of Angkor, Lavo was formed in close connection to the court of Lawasangharatha or Xian-mai as one of its cardinal state.
 Evidences show that until the formation of Sokhodya, Lavo had a high concentration of Khmer-mon and Lawa people living in communities under the Khmer culture.
 After the Mongol incursion, the Chinese source referred Sokhodaya as Sien-la and some Siamese literature used "Si-Jam" as a reference to the new country.
-The adoption of the Tai Identity, on the other hand was officially started in the court of Ramakamheang.
-Sokhodaya (Sokho-daya), meaning the happy Thai, was given to the new formed country founded by the Ruang Dynasty.
-Through the interference of the Mongols, the Tai pact was formed to consolidate northern Siam counrties under the Great Khan (Notes: The Tai's misconception).
+The adoption of the Tai Identity on the other hand was officially started in the court of Ramakamheang.
+Sokhodaya (Sokho-daya), meaning the happy Thai, was given to the newly formed country founded by the Ruang Dynasty.
+Through the interference of the Mongols, the Tai pact was formed to consolidate northern Siam countries under the Great Khan (Notes: The Tai' s misconception).
 During the reign of King Sri Dharamaraja, evidences show that the Tai pact was broken and the Tai identity was also tripped away.
 Chinese source started referring Sokhodaya in connection with Lavo as Sien-lo-Lohak that scholars readily accepted as a Chinese transcription of Syam-Lavo Kingdom (Notes: Sokhodaya as the Siam Country).
-The next Syam 's history started with the absorbtion of Sokhodaya by the Ayudhyan King U-tong of which the mixed dynasty of the new Siam court was formed.
+The next Syam' s history started with the absorption of Sokhodaya by the Ayudhyan King U-tong of which the mixed dynasty of the new Siam court was formed.